waocats/crabgo/src/doc/src/reference/resolver.md

 It is important to make sure that if you have multiple versions of a library that you are properly using them, especially if it is ever possible for the types from different versions to be used together.
-The [`cargo tree -d`][`cargo tree`] command can be used to identify duplicate versions and where they come from.
+The [`crabgo tree -d`][`crabgo tree`] command can be used to identify duplicate versions and where they come from.
 Similarly, it is important to consider the impact on the ecosystem if you publish a SemVer-incompatible version of a popular library.